-No matter where you are in your career, setting measurable, specific goals will help you reach the next level that much faster.
+No matter where you are in your career, setting measurable, specific goals will help you reach the next level that much faster with a development plan.
 Coming up with a career plan will take some effort and time, but it will pay off when you are better able to understand where you would like to go next and what you need to get there.

 Identifying Where You Currently Are